On this page you’ll find answers to frequently asked questions from the school community around:

 How many children do we need to form an ethics class?

-Our classes are taught using a ‘community of inquiry’ with between 6 and 22 children.
+Our classes are taught using a ‘community of inquiry’ with between 8 and 22 children.
 Experience has taught us that more than 22 children in this format is not viable in a 30 minute lesson as active participation is a critical component of the lesson.
-Classes with too many children invariably result in little or no participation from the bulk of the class.

 It’s not a requirement that every ethics class needs a supervising teacher.
-The Department of Education’s Special Education in Ethics Implementation Procedure summarises as follows:
+The Department of Education’s Special Education in Ethics Procedures summarises as follows:

 Does Primary Ethics have resources for special needs children?

-We do not currently have specific resources for children with special needs however they are not excluded from our classes.
-The school will work with the ethics teacher to make sure any additional information or resources (such as a teacher’s aide or special equipment) are made available for the class.
+We do not currently have specific resources for children with special needs, however the school is encouraged work with the ethics teacher to make sure any additional information or resources (such as a teacher’s aide or special equipment) to be made available for the class.